pragyakumar/Calculator/README.md

 This repository contains two calculator applications implemented using HTML and JavaScript:

-1. **Complex Calculator**: A calculator capable of performing basic arithmetic operations as well as square root, exponentiation, and factorial calculations.
+1. **Complex Calculator**: A calculator capable of performing basic arithmetic operations with imaginery and real numbers.

 2. **Arithmetic Calculator**: A basic calculator that performs addition, subtraction, multiplication, and division operations.